Memorial of Saints Basil the Great and Gregory Nazianzen, Bishops and Doctors of the Church

-As bishops, Saints Basil and Gregory defended the Church from Arianism, one of the most damaging heresies in the history of the Church.
-In 325, the Council of Nicaea was convened to deal with the Arian crisis.
-The first version of the Nicene Creed was formulated.
-The creed states that Jesus is “of one substance with the Father,” also expressed as “consubstantial.”
-In today’s first reading, written some two hundred years earlier, the Apostle John could be speaking to the Arians when he said: “Anyone who denies the Son, does not have the Father, but whoever confesses the Son has the Father as well.”
+As bishops, both Basil and Gregory were called upon to defend the Church from Arianism, one of the most damaging heresies: it denied the divinity of Christ.
+St. Basil contributed to the Nicene Creed, which states that Jesus is “of one substance with the Father,” also expressed as “consubstantial.”
+In today’s first reading, written two hundred years earlier, the Apostle John could be speaking to the Arians when he said: “Anyone who denies the Son, does not have the Father, but whoever confesses the Son has the Father as well.”

-As bishops, St. Basil and St. Gregory never stopped ministering to their deeply divided flocks.
-Despite St. Gregory’s dislike of conflict, he continued to dialog with people who were contentious and confused by the heresy, and he is known for his sermons on the Trinity.
-St. Basil is also known for his preaching, as well as his pioneering work in establishing systemic responses to poverty: hospitals, soup kitchens, and guest houses.
-Both Basil and Gregory are remembered for their contributions to the Church’s theology of the Incarnation and Holy Trinity.
+St. Basil and St. Gregory are Doctors of the Church because of their significant contributions to the Church’s teaching, as well as their holy lives.
+In contentious and polarized times much like our own, they never gave up on their deeply divided flocks.
+Despite St. Gregory’s dislike of conflict, he continued to dialog with people who were confused by the Arian heresy, and he is known for his sermons on the Trinity.
+St. Basil is also known for his preaching, as well as his love for the poor.
+He was a pioneer in establishing systemic responses to poverty: hospitals, soup kitchens, and guest houses.

-As 2023 begins, let us draw inspiration from Saints Basil and Gregory for the new year.
-We pray for their perseverance in contemplating sacred mysteries, so we may share the fruits of our contemplation in our teaching and preaching.
-We pray for their love of the Church, so we may provide leadership in times of disunity and confusion.
-And we pray for their courage and compassion when we are in difficult conversations.
-Amen.
+As 2024 begins, let us draw inspiration from St. Basil and St. Gregory for the new year.
+We pray to love the Church as they did, so we may provide leadership in times of disunity and confusion.
+We pray for their courage and compassion when we find ourselves in difficult conversations.